-We spent the last 3 months testing essential oils to find the best 5 essential oils for women.
+We spent months testing essential oils to find the best 5 essential oils for women.
 We tested the essential oils on everyone in our family (including my girls and our dog Buster).
-We tested doTerra, Young Living and many others and found the best ones.
+We tested doTerra, Young Living and 12 other brands and found the best ones.
 We ranked them on quality of oils (most important of all), price, ease of ordering, and education.
-Here are the 5 best essential oils brands:
+Here are the 5 Best Essential Oils Brands:

 REVIVE Essential Oils earned the #1 spot and is our favorite essential oil brand by far.
 We used their oils on our entire family (dogs included!) and had great results.
 Sleep, energy, pain, allergies – you name it and there is a Revive EO essential oil or blend for it.
 My husband loves the Sleep blend.